Frequently Asked Questions

 How do I get my questions answered?

-At the beginning of each application cycle (usually in October), the MSW Program hosts a two Informational Meetings.
-These are coordinated by the MSW Program Admissions Director.
-Each year's schedule of Information Meetings is posted on the School's web site home page.
-For specific questions, contact the School of Social Work.
+At the beginning of each application cycle (usually in October), the MSW Program hosts Informational Meetings.
+Each year's schedule of Information Meetings is posted on the th School's webpage and can be found here:

 I'm considering the 3-Year Program.
 I have read the MSW Program Bulletin.
 Is there